EFFECT OF SOIL NUTRIENT VARIATION ON TREE SPECIES COMPOSITION AND DISTRIBUTION IN UNIVERSITY OF UYO, ARBORETUM, NIGERIA

 1.1 Background information

-Vegetation is the assemblage of plant species and the ground cover they provide (Burrows, 1990).
-It is a general term, without specific reference to particular taxa, life forms, structure, spatial extent, or any other specific botanical or geographic characteristics.
-It is broader than the term flora which refers to plant species composition.
-The vegetation type is defined by characteristic dominant species, or a common aspect of the assemblage, such as an elevation range or environmental commonality.
-Ecology is the scientific analysis and study of interactions among organisms and their environment.
-It is an interdisciplinary field that includes biology and Earth science.
-Ecology includes the study of interaction organisms have with each other, other organisms, and with abiotic components of their environment.
-Topics of interest to ecologists include the diversity, distribution, amount (biomass), and number (population) of particular organisms; as well as cooperation and competition between organisms, both within and among ecosystems.
+Vegetation is the collection of plant species and the ground cover they create (Jones, 2020).
+It is a broad phrase that does not refer to specific species, life forms, structures, spatial ranges, or any other botanical or geographic features.
+It is more general than the term flora, which relates to plant species composition.
+The vegetation type is defined by a characteristic dominant species or a shared feature of the assemblage, such as elevation range or environmental similarity.
+Ecology is the scientific analysis and study of organisms' interactions with their surroundings.
+It is an interdisciplinary field that combines biology and Earth science.
+Ecology is the study of how organisms interact with one another, other creatures, and the abiotic components of their environment.
+Ecologists are interested in the diversity, distribution, amount (biomass), and number (population) of specific creatures, as well as cooperation and competition between organisms within and across ecosystems.

-Nigerian land, which covers a total area of 92.4 million hectares, has 9.7 million hectares, about 10% of the country, as forest (ITTO, 2011).
-Of which, only a small part of this forest is lowland rainforest.
-Even in the late 1990s it was estimated that only 1.19 million hectares of lowland rainforest remained in the country, and about 288 000 hectares of which was in official forest reserves (ITTO, 2011).
-Recent global forest resources assessment revealed that Nigeria is one of the five countries in the world with the highest annual rate of deforestation for the period 2000 –2010 (Steininger, and Winkel, 2009;).
-These changes have caused the loss of some plant species and a decline in the biodiversity conservation status of the forest and environmental quality.
-The sustainable management and use of these resources is essential for the nation’s economic and environmental security (Akinsanmi, 1999).
-The need to provide adequate quantitative and qualitative ecological data to guide forest owners and managers in fashioning out realistic and effective management strategies is imperative.
+Nigeria's land area is 92.4 million hectares, with 9.7 million hectares, or roughly 10%, being forest (International Tropical Timber Organisation [ITTO], 2021).
+Only a minor portion of the forest is lowland rainforest.
+Even in the late 1990s, it was projected that the country had just 1.19 million hectares of lowland rainforest, with only 288,000 hectares in official forest reserves (ITTO, 2021).
+According to a recent global forest resources assessment, Nigeria was one of the five countries with the highest yearly rate of deforestation between 2000 and 2010.
+These changes have resulted in the extinction of certain plant species, as well as a reduction in the forest's biodiversity conservation status and environmental quality.
+The sustainable management and utilisation of these resources is critical to the country's economic and environmental security (Akinsanmi, 2021).
+The requirement for accurate quantitative and qualitative ecological data to aid forest owners and managers in developing realistic and effective management strategies is critical.

-The need to conserve the remaining areas of tropical rainforest cannot be overstressed.
-The tropical rainforest ecosystem is a vast source of livelihoods of millions of people from time immemorial.
-This is because many of the timber trees in the tropical rainforests produce a variety of highly valuable non-timber products like edible and medicinal fruits, seeds, nuts and oils.
-Also, a considerable number of trees produce industrial materials like latex, tannin, gum exudates, dyes and resin.
-The timber trees producing economically valuable non timber products have been christened ‘timber plus trees’ (Muul, 1993).
-Evaluating from a long-term standpoint, non timber products from those trees are more valuable than their timber as the former can be harvested for many years without cutting down the trees, in contrast to timber harvesting and their harvesting activity or extraction has imperceptible perturbation on the ecosystem.
-Ford Foundation (1998) opined that non-timber forest products are a particularly important part of multiple-use strategies because they increase the range of income generating options of forest-dependent communities, while avoiding some of the ecological costs of timber cutting.
-As efforts are geared towards preventing utter destruction of the tropical rainforest and ensuring the conservation of its rich biodiversity, adequate quantitative and qualitative ecological data on tree species that produce multiple products are imperative.
-Such data are needed for fashioning out realistic and effective conservation strategies.
-The required ecological data include species composition, abundance of each species, stem diameter distribution and abundance and regeneration potential of each species.
+The importance of conserving the remaining tropical rainforest cannot be overstated.
+Since time immemorial, millions of people have relied on the tropical rainforest ecosystem for their livelihoods.
+This is because many of the tropical rainforest's wood trees generate a wide range of very valuable non-timber goods, including edible and medicinal fruits, seeds, nuts, and oils.
+Additionally, a large number of trees provide industrial components such as latex, tannin, gum exudates, dyes, and resin.
+Timber trees that produce commercially useful non-timber goods have been named 'timber plus trees' (Muul, 2020).
+From a long-term perspective, non-timber products from those trees are more valuable than their timber because the former can be harvested for many years without cutting down the trees, whereas timber harvesting has no discernible impact on the ecosystem.
+According to the Ford Foundation (2021), non-timber forest products are an especially significant component of multiple-use plans because they broaden the range of income-generating alternatives for forest-dependent communities while avoiding some of the environmental costs associated with timber cutting.
+As attempts are made to prevent the complete destruction of the tropical rainforest and to preserve its rich biodiversity, adequate quantitative and qualitative ecological data on tree species that provide numerous products is critical.
+Such data are required for developing realistic and effective conservation measures.
+The necessary ecological data include species composition, abundance of each species, stem diameter distribution and abundance, and regeneration potential of each species.

-Forest structure is both a product and driver of ecosystem processes and biological diversity.
-Information on forest structure is an essential ingredient for sustainable forest management planning.
-The importance of forest structure is especially apparent in tropical rainforests where trees can reach great heights and diameters (Gray and Spies 1997; Onyekwelu, Biber and Stimm 2003).
-In these forests, structures play many roles in the ecosystem functioning.
-For instance, large leaf areas intercept radiation and precipitation; gaps in dense canopies allow trees, shrubs, and herbs to regenerate; and large live and dead trees provide specialized habitats for many animal species (Turner, 2001; Griffiths, Bradshaw, Mraks, and Lienkacmper, 1996).
-Height and diameter distributions may provide an indication of the relative proportion of old to young trees, which has implication for conservation and management.
-The bulk of the remaining virgin tropical rainforests in Nigeria is found within Cross River National Park (CRNP), while forest disturbance and fragmentation, caused by illegal logging as well as land conversion for local agriculture, is visibly increasing in the remaining parts of the country (Bisong, Mfon, 2006; Ogunjobi, Meduna, Oni , Inah, and Enya, 2010).
+Forest structure contributes to and drives ecosystem processes and biological diversity.
+Forest structure information is critical for planning long-term forest management.
+The importance of forest structure is particularly evident in tropical rainforests, where trees can reach enormous heights and diameters (Grey & Spies, 2020; Onyekwelu et al., 2021).
+Structures in these forests have an important part in the functioning of the ecosystems.
+Large leaf areas, for example, absorb radiation and precipitation; gaps in dense canopies allow trees, shrubs, and herbs to recover; and large living and dead trees provide specialised habitats for a variety of animal species.
+Height and diameter distributions may indicate the proportion of old vs new trees, which has consequences for conservation and management.
+Cross River National Park (CRNP) contains the majority of Nigeria's remaining virgin tropical rainforests, while forest disturbance and fragmentation caused by illegal logging and land conversion for local agriculture are visible in the rest of the country (Bisong & Mfon, 2021; Ogunjobi et al., 2020).

-Also, it is necessary to assess the influence of vegetation of on soil, which will provide the baseline data on which subsequent assessments will be based for conservation and management decisions.
-Several studies have indicated that tree species abundance has been shown to be co-related with the physico-chemical and nutrient status of soil in many areas (Mata et al. 2011; Nizam et al. 2006; Teixeira et al. 2008).
-Soil contains nutrients that are required by plants to grow (Othman &Shamshuddin 1982).
-Hirai et al. (1995) reported that soil physico-chemical characteristics and topography influences the growth of Dryobalanops aromatica and Dryobalanops lanceolata in Sarawak.
-The physico-chemical makeup of the soil also influences the production rate of seeds and fruits of plants species (Whitmore 1984).
-An investigation on physical factors of an ecosystem is therefore important to elucidate the possible limiting factors in controlling plant species abundance.
-It is important to know whether the soil properties and nutrient variation is consistent with the floristic variations found in University of Uyo Arboretum.
-Information obtained on the soil status in this arboretum is expected to serve as a baseline data for other ecological studies and conservation activities within and between native forests.
+It is also vital to analyse the impact of vegetation on soil, which will serve as the foundation for future conservation and management studies.
+Several research studies have found that tree species abundance is connected to the physicochemical and nutrient state of soil in several regions (Mata et al., 2020; Nizam et al., 2021; Teixeira et al., 2022).
+Soil contains nutrients that plants require for growth (Othman & Shamshuddin, 2020).
+Hirai et al. (2021) found that soil physicochemical properties and topography affect the growth of Dryobalanops aromatica and Dryobalanops lanceolata in Sarawak.
+The physicochemical composition of the soil determines the rate of seed and fruit production in plant species (Whitmore, 2022).
+An inquiry of the physical aspects of an ecosystem is thus necessary to elucidate the potential limiting factors in restricting plant species abundance.
+It is critical to determine whether the soil parameters and nutrient fluctuation are consistent with the floristic variability seen in the University of Uyo Arboretum.
+The soil quality data collected in this arboretum will be used as a baseline for subsequent ecological investigations and conservation initiatives within and between native forests.

 1.2 Statement of problem